 APA Citing Quotations Without a Page Number

 When you use a direct quotation in a research paper using APA style, the general rule is to include a page number at the end of the in-text citation.
 However, there are times, especially with many resources now online, when resources do not have page numbers.
-The Sixth Edition of the Publication Manual of the American Psychological Association offers guidance for writing this kind of citation.
+The Seventh Edition of the Publication Manual of the American Psychological Association offers guidance for writing this kind of citation.

 Citations for Direct Quotations